|

 Kehinde (Kenny) Taiwo, MS, CPPM, COC, CPC Kehinde serves as the Senior Manager of Clinical Coding and Health Informatics at the American College of Obstetricians and Gynecologists (ACOG), where she leads the development of comprehensive educational programs in medical coding, billing, revenue cycle management, and health information technology.
 With a deep understanding of regulatory and industry standards, Kehinde ensures that ACOG’s coding content remains current, compliant, and aligned with healthcare technology trends.
 A Certified Professional Coder with credentials in outpatient and practice management (CPC, COC, CPPM), Kehinde holds a Bachelor of Science in Political Science and a Master of Science in Health Informatics Administration from the University of Maryland Global Campus.
 Prior to joining ACOG, she held various roles in healthcare organizations, where she championed accurate clinical documentation, compliant coding practices, and reimbursement optimization.
 Her expertise spans inpatient and outpatient settings, and she has been pivotal in provider education on clinical documentation improvement (CDI).
 Kehinde also plays a key role in shaping national health and coding policy.
 She has contributed to numerous Code Change Applications (CCAs) and serves on ACOG’s Committee on Health Economics and Coding (CHEC).
 Additionally, she represents ACOG on the AMA AI Specialty Collaborative, helping to guide the integration of artificial intelligence into healthcare coding and practice. | ![]() Bridget Toomey, MS, CPC Department Administrative Officer

-Department of Obstetrics and Gynecology University of Iowa Health Care Bridget has been with University of Iowa Health Care since 2009.
-During this time, she has worked on various teams within Patient Financial Services, Project Management Office, and is now the Department Administrative Officer the department of Obstetrics and Gynecology.
-She has a passion for cancer advocacy, serving as an advocate leader with the Ovarian Cancer Research Alliance and as the Iowa District 1 lead for the American Cancer Society Cancer Action Network.
-Bridget sits on several advisory boards for the University of Iowa Holden Comprehensive Cancer Center and is a member of the Society of Gynecologic Oncology Coding and Reimbursement subcommittee.
-She received her Master of Science in healthcare management from Johns Hopkins University.
-In her free time, she loves to hike, hang with her cats, and complete home renovation projects. |
+Department of Obstetrics and Gynecology University of Iowa Health Care Bridget has more than 16 years of experience in healthcare in the areas of accounts receivable, denial management, claims, project management, and clinical operations and administration.
+She has a passion for cancer advocacy, serving as an advocate leader with the Ovarian Cancer Research Alliance and as the Iowa District 1 ambassador constituent team lead with the American Cancer Society Cancer Action Network.
+Bridget is a member of the Society of Gynecologic Oncology Coding and Reimbursement subcommittee.
+She previously served as a member of the AAPC National Advisory Board and as president of the Iowa City, Iowa, AAPC local chapter.
+Bridget received her Master of Science in healthcare management from Johns Hopkins University. |